5 Tips for Better Marketing Plans in 2023

 But to stand out when there is so much content to consume, companies need to be creative and adaptable.

-Sandra Stimple, senior marketing manager at DB Schenker, is an optimist at heart.
+Sandra Stimpel, senior marketing manager at DB Schenker, is an optimist at heart.
 She says, “Uncertain times call for creative actions!
 Let’s make the best of this situation and champion change to transform uncertainty into opportunities that help accelerate business growth.
 Together we must concentrate on a holistic sales and marketing lead generation and customer acquisition strategy.”

 Tip #3: Creativity won’t happen without space for it